Boris Morukov: Spaceflight experience

 Morukov was first selected for medical-cosmonaut service in 1976.
 Based on his qualifications, he was continually offered medical-cosmonaut selection and was chosen as a cosmonaut-researcher in 1989.
 Upon completion of his basic cosmonaut-training in 1992, he became a cosmonaut-researcher in the Institute for Biomedical Problems.
 From January to July 1993, Morukov completed a technical, medical and scientific training course as a cosmonaut-researcher of the cosmonaut-physician flight on-board Mir Station Project (during Mir 15-17 Missions).
 From November 1997 to February 1998, he completed a regularly scheduled technical training course, which included ISS Russian-segment systems.
 From August 1998 to January 1999, Morukov attended the Flight-Surgeon Training Course at Johnson Space Center.

 Morukov served on the crew of STS-106 (8–20, 2000).
 The STS-106 crew successfully prepared the International Space Station for the arrival of the first permanent crew.
 The five astronauts and two cosmonauts delivered more than 6,600 pounds of supplies and installed batteries, power converters, a toilet and a treadmill on the Space Station.
 Two crew members performed a space walk in order to connect power, data and communications cables to the newly arrived Zvezda Service Module and the Space Station.
 Morukov logged 11 days, 19 hours, and 10 minutes in space.

+Morukov was primary responsibility for operating the Commercial Generic Bioprocessing Apparatus (CGBA), a large apparatus used on several shuttle flights, which operated the automated processing for biological experiments.

 Death

 Morukov died on 1 January 2015, aged 64, from undisclosed causes.
-He is survived by his wife, Nina, son Ivan, daughter Olga, and mother, Lidia F. Khromova.